Do Supersaturations Match Kidney Stones?

 Just like men, CaP stone formers cluster at the upper left and UA stone formers at the lower right, meaning that supersaturations match kidney stones.
 Treatment that reduced kidney stone production lowered supersaturations as one would expect.

-This sex difference arises from something the graphs do not show.
+This sex difference about calcium oxalate stone formers arises from something the graphs do not show.
 Male calcium oxalate kidney stone formers produce higher urine volumes than normal men.
 Women display no such urine volume difference.

 Adjust for Urine Volume